Coming Soon 👀 At the beginning of April, you’ll be

 And Petey’s still on the second frame of the first cartoon.

-Droptma Styx 3 days ago
+Droptma Styx about 1 month ago

 Petey got me reading the for-real Little Nemo in Slumberland, right here on GoComics.
 115 years old and a hoot.
 I do have to enlarge the screen to read the dialog, though.
 Newspapers were printed on much larger sheets of paper back then.